SQream/sqream_docs/guides/operations/setup/installing_sqream_with_kubernetes.rst

 7. Exit the root:

-**Exit the root user?**

   .. code-block:: postgres

      $ exit

+**Comment - exit the root user?**

 Modifying the Docker Daemon JSON File for Compute Nodes
 ------------------------------------
 **To modify the Docker daemon JSON file for Compute nodes:**

-1. Set HTTP access to the local Kubernetes Docker registry.
+1. Set HTTP access to the local Kubernetes Docker registry:

+**Comment - do we want to include the input here?**

 2. Switch to a root user: